rajkosto/biskeydump/README.md

 # biskeydump ![License](https://img.shields.io/badge/License-GPLv2-blue.svg)
-Dumps all your Switch BIS keys for eMMC contents decryption, to be used with fusÃ©e gelÃ©e.
+Dumps all your Switch BIS keys for eMMC contents decryption, to be used with fusée gelée (the bootrom RCM exploit)

 With all your BIS keys and your RawNand.bin (or the physical eMMC attached via microSD reader or using a mass storage gadget mode in u-boot/linux) you can explore/modify your eMMC partitions using my HacDiskMount tool (if running Windows) from https://switchtools.sshnuke.net